 Mortgage rate: The interest rate on a mortgage loan.

-Mortgage-Backed Securities Clearing Corporation: A wholly owned subsidiary of the Midwest Stock Exchange that operates a clearing service for the comparison, netting, and margining of agency-guaranteed MBSs transacted for forward delivery.
+Mortgage-Backed Securities Clearing Corporation: A wholly owned subsidiary of the Midwest Stock Exchange that operates a clearing service for the comparison, netting, and margining of agency-guaranteed MBSs transacted for forwarding delivery.

 Mortgage-backed securities: Securities backed by a pool of mortgage loans.